How Much Does Air Conditioning Service Cost?

-Not only does your AC system make you comfortable, it’s also crucial for your health during the heat of summer.
-Unfortunately, when the chilly air quits blowing or your air conditioner won’t come on at all, you’re don’t have time to look around for a few days.
+Not only does your AC system keep you comfortable, it’s also crucial for your health during the dog days of summer.
+For that reason, when the chilly air suddenly isn’t blowing or your AC won’t turn on at all, you’re don’t have time to shop around for a few days.

-When your AC goes out in the extreme temperatures of the summer, you might not have time to shop around for multiple quotes or research what you can expect to pay.
-Not being sure how much you can expect to pay when the AC service technician shows up can be scary, so we’re here to provide several price ranges on some basic services so you won’t be caught off guard when Barlow Service Experts comes to get you cool and comfortable again.
+When your AC dies in the extreme temperatures of the summer, you may not have time to look around for competing quotes or research how much you may have to pay.
+Not knowing how much it may cost when the air conditioning service tech knocks on your door can be unnerving, so we’re here to provide a few price ranges on some basic services so you won’t be surprised when Service Experts Heating, Air Conditioning & Plumbing arrives to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 – $500